Texas Eclipse Wristbands and Glasses

 by Eric Valencia

 Update 4/15/2024: The Texas Eclipse Accessibility Team has since contacted us and others that faced accessibility issues at Texas Eclipse.
 They are personally contacting individuals to understand and address impediments faced, and offer recompense where applicable.
-The Texas Eclipse Accessibility Team has consistently gone above and beyond what anyone could have been expected to do.
+The Texas Eclipse Accessibility Team has consistently gone above and what anyone could have been expected to do.
 Their passion and unwavering devotion to assisting those with disabilities is beautiful and they should be held in the highest regard.

 I want to start by saying that it seems many, many people enjoyed their time at Texas Eclipse.
 Many experienced little to no issues, or the issues were sufficient enough to not ruin their time.
 They were able to enjoy a large selection of amazing artists, be captivated by beautiful installations, and create lasting memories.
 I am grateful and happy for them, I truly am.
-It seemed to generally be the case that if you were an able-bodied individual, while the hike to camping/parking may have been long and unpleasant, and the layout difficult to navigate at night, it was manageable.
+It seemed to generally be the case that if you were an able-bodied individual, while the hike to /parking may have been long and unpleasant, and the layout difficult to navigate at night, it was manageable.
 But for those of us with disabilities, which is estimated to be about 27% of all U.S. adults, good vibes and a positive attitude aren’t necessarily enough to make an inaccessible event safe and accessible.
 Especially if your disability causes mobility issues.

 I do want to make clear that while this article is meant to represent some of the issues faced at Texas Eclipse by those with disabilities, it doesn’t negate any positive experiences had by others.
 Vastly different and seemingly contradictory experiences can occur at the same festival, while still being equally valid and true.
 I am not here to convince anyone who enjoyed themselves at Texas Eclipse that they shouldn’t have, but instead to speak on inequalities that I (and others) observed while attending.